Chemicals and pesticides

 A. Registration, evaluation, authorisation and restriction of chemicals

-Entering into force on 1 June 2007, Regulation (EC) No 1907/2006 on the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) established a new legal framework to regulate the development and testing, production, placing on the market and use of chemicals, and replaced around 40 previous legislative acts.
-REACH introduced a single system for all chemicals and transferred the burden of proof concerning the risk assessment of substances from public authorities to companies.
+Entering into force on 1 June 2007, Regulation (EC) No 1907/2006 on the Registration, Evaluation, Authorisation and Restriction of Chemicals (the REACH Regulation) established a new legal framework to regulate the development and testing, production, placing on the market and use of chemicals, replacing around 40 previous legislative acts.
+The REACH Regulation introduced a single system for all chemicals and transferred the burden of proof concerning the risk assessment of substances from public authorities to companies.
 In addition, it demanded that the most dangerous chemicals be replaced by suitable alternatives.
-The European Chemicals Agency (ECHA), established under this regulation and based in Helsinki is responsible for managing the technical, scientific and administrative aspects of REACH, and for ensuring consistency in its application.
+The European Chemicals Agency (ECHA), which was established under this regulation and is based in Helsinki, is responsible for managing the technical, scientific and administrative aspects of the REACH Regulation, and for ensuring consistency in its application.

 The REACH Regulation was subsequently reviewed by the Commission in 2013 and 2017.
 The first review concluded that progress could be made in reducing the financial and administrative burden on industry and finding alternative methods to animal testing.
-The second review found that REACH was effective overall, but opportunities for simplification and burden reduction were identified, which could be achieved by delivering the actions outlined in the report.
-Those actions should be implemented in line with the renewed EU industrial policy strategy, the circular economy action plan, and the 7th environment action programme.
+The second review found that the REACH Regulation was effective overall, but opportunities for simplification and burden reduction were identified, which could be achieved by delivering the actions outlined in the Commission general report on the operation of REACH and review of certain elements.
+Those actions should be implemented in line with the renewed EU industrial policy strategy, the circular economy action plan and the 8th environment action programme.
 As of June 2018, industries have to register all substances produced or imported in quantities of 1-100 tonnes/year.

 The Commission published a new chemicals strategy for sustainability on 14 October 2020.
 It is part of the EU’s zero pollution ambition, which is a key commitment of the European Green Deal.
 The strategy includes a revision of the REACH Regulation, prohibiting the use of the most harmful chemicals in consumer products such as toys, childcare articles, cosmetics, detergents, food contact materials and textiles, unless proven to be essential for society, and ensuring that all chemicals are used more safely and sustainably.